• Skip to primary navigation

 • Put the corn taco shells in the oven and warm them for 5 minutes.

-Or warm them in the air fryer.
+Or warm the taco shells in the air fryer.
 Tuck the corn shells inside of each other, then put them into the air fryer basket.
 Heat at 370 degrees for 3 to 4 minutes.
 Be careful removing them from the air fryer basket.
 They will be hot.

-• Stuff the corn shells with a spoonful of spicy black bean mixture, chopped tomato, romaine lettuce, red onion, and guacamole.
+• Stuff the corn shells with a spoonful of spicy black bean mixture, chopped tomato, romaine lettuce, onion, and guacamole or avocado.

 Notes